-In shaggz, the goats used to sleep in the kitchen while the chicken were in a room next door.
+In shaggz, the goats used to sleep in the kitchen while the chicken was in a room next door.
 I remember I used to share my food with the goats because I used to feel so sorry for them that I was eating and they were not.

-I remember when sitting on three legged stools in the kitchen while waiting for shosho’s tea to boil and which we would eat with slices of tothi, we would roast some potatoes on the three-stoned jiko.
+I remember when sitting on three-legged stools in the kitchen while waiting for shosho’s tea to boil and which we would eat with slices of tothi, we would roast some potatoes on the three-stoned jiko.

 We used to go pick coffee during the day (and eat almost half of what we picked –raw coffee pods).
 Then my brothers would go to the monada (cattle dip).
 I always felt sad that I never got to a cattle dip because shosho said that girls don’t go to there.
 I really wanted to see a live cattle get into the monada, but sadly, I guess this will never happen because I hear cattle dips are so like yesterday and they don’t exist anymore.
-I also remember when we would slide in the munyororoko (mud slides).
+I also remember when we would slide in the munyororoko (mudslides).
 Then we would go tua thara for the cows (don’t know what thara is in English).
 We would also climb the mango and loquat (luguad) trees and eat the fruits from there –unwashed and some of them unripe.

 No wonder we were always being dewormed.

-On Thursdays we would go to ndunyu (market day) with shosho to buy and sell stuff.
-And on Sundays we would scrub our very dirty feet with Rexona, put on our Sunday best, and apply thick layers of vaseline on our faces and walk about 10 km to church — in Kiganjo.
+On Thursdays, we would go to ndunyu (market day) with shosho to buy and sell stuff.
+And on Sundays, we would scrub our very dirty feet with Rexona, put on our Sunday best, and apply thick layers of vaseline on our faces and walk about 10 km to church — in Kiganjo.

-About two days before we opened school, folks would come for us where we and our jiggered feet would hop into our treasured family car –the white Fiat 127.
+About two days before we opened a school, folks would come for us where we and our jiggered feet would hop into our treasured family car –the white Fiat 127.
 Then mum would spend the next few hours removing our jiggers with a safety pin as we narrated to her all our holiday escapades in the village.
 Good old memories I tell you.

 I miss those days and I miss the times spent with my siblings –Betty, Danny and Sammy and my cousin Shiro who would often accompany us.
 All grown up now.
 Love you guys.